Vero Beach - 2750 Indian River Blvd

 Ptosis (pronounced “toe-sis”) is upper eyelid drooping.
 It is apparent at birth (congenital) or develops with age (involutional).
 Ptosis may limit the field of vision and produce an uneven appearance.
 Surgery corrects the problem by shortening the muscle that opens the eyelid.

 Upper eyelids may be considered a covered service if visual impairment is demonstrated preoperatively.
-If you would like to have testing to determine whether your vision is being affected by excess eyelid skin (testing is covered by most insurance plans) please call our office and set up an eyelid evaluation with Dr. Zudans or Dr. Todd.
+If you would like to have testing to determine whether your vision is being affected by excess eyelid skin (testing is covered by most insurance plans) please call our office and set up an eyelid evaluation.

 Ectropion (outward turning of the lower eyelid) occurs with the stretching of the lower eyelid skin with age.
 Eyelid burns or skin disease may also cause this problem.
 Ectropion can cause dryness of the eyes, excessive tearing, redness and sensitivity to light and wind.
 Surgery may restore the normal position of the eyelid, improving these symptoms.